How Age Affects Auto Insurance Rates

 Senior Drivers & Insurance Rates

-Rates typically begin to increase again starting at age 70.
-The Centers for Disease Control (CDC) explains that higher costs of insuring this age group come in part because of:
+Rates typically begin to increase again starting at 65 years old.
+The Center For Disease Control and Prevention (CDC) explains that higher costs of insuring this age group come in part because of:

 - Impaired vision.